Benilde-St. Margaret's Olivia Olson is all business in rise to basketball fame

 Comparisons to Paige

-Olson describes herself as versatile.
-Able to play anywhere from one to four, both on offense and defense.
+Olson describes herself as versatile, able to play anywhere from point guard to power forward on offense and defense.
 She will probably end up as a shooting guard in college, but she loves having the ball in her hands.
 "I love to play fast," she said.
 "I love to drive, to pass.
 I love finding my teammates open.
 I love playing in transition."

 That, of course, brings comparisons to former Hopkins star and current UConn player Paige Bueckers.